Shifting Baseline (excerpt)

 Video, 41:45 min

 In The Netherlands forests are too unnatural to grow naturally.
 The Dutch have created nature reserves, but are unable to create a natural balance like Mother Nature can.
 They are forced to keep intervening to keep these artificial forests alive.
 However, the balance between taking care and taking advantage of nature reserves is often blurred.
 Luckily, most forest visitors don’t recollect what disappears from a forest over time.
 They forget what changed in their surroundings and accept the new, impoverished nature as reality.
 A forest visitor will define what is ‘natural’ and ‘normal’ to current, not historical conditions.
 This is called Shifting Baseline.

 Film still 10:02 min Film still 41:39 min

-In the video work a tree’s destruction is reversed.
-Instead of watching a machine destroying a tree branch by branch, the tree is build to life.
-Not only does the work show an imaginary example of the constructions in Dutch landscapes, it is also a grieving vow for the harm that is done to nature.
-It’s almost comforting to see the tree brought back to life, though at the same time tragic, because you are aware the tree is being destroyed in reality.
+In this video work a tree’s destruction is reversed.
+Instead of watching a machine destroying a tree; the tree is build to life branch by branch.
+The video places itself within the balance between caring and destruction of nature.
+It’s comforting to see a tree brought back to life, but at the same time tragic, because we are aware the tree is being destroyed in reality.